MicrosoftDocs/azure-docs/articles/sentinel/partner-data-connectors.md

 The Google data connector ingests data into Azure Sentinel using **Azure Functions and the REST API**.

+For more information about connecting to Azure Sentinel, see [Connect Google Workspace (formerly G Suite) to Azure Sentinel](connect-google-workspace.md).

 **Supported by:** Microsoft

-## Illusive Attack Management System (Preview)
+## Illusive Attack Management System (AMS) (Preview)

-The Illusive Attack Management System Connector lets you share Illusive attack surface analysis data and incident logs to Azure Sentinel.
+The Illusive AMS connector lets you share Illusive attack surface analysis data and incident logs to Azure Sentinel.
 You can view this information in dedicated dashboards.
 The ASM Workbook offers insight into your organization's attack surface risk, and the ADS Workbook tracks unauthorized lateral movement in your organization's network.
 For more information, see the [Illusive Networks Admin Guide](https://support.illusivenetworks.com/hc/en-us/sections/360002292119-Documentation-by-Version).

 The Illusive Network data connector ingests data into Azure Sentinel using [CEF](connect-common-event-format.md) over Syslog.

+For more information about connecting to Azure Sentinel, see [Connect Illusive Networks AMS to Azure Sentinel](connect-illusive-attack-management-system.md)

 **Supported by:** [Illusive Networks](https://www.illusivenetworks.com/technical-support/)